-The greyhound is best known as a racing dog.
-With the ability to run at speeds upwards of 45 miles per hour, this is fastest dog breed in the world.
+With the ability to run at speeds upwards of 45 miles per hour, the greyhound is the fastest dog breed in the world.
 Their long legs and narrow, streamlined bodies make greyhounds racers by design.

-These dogs can also make excellent companions for all kinds of families.
+However, these dogs can also make excellent companions for all kinds of families.
 Greyhounds are extremely affectionate with their families and may prefer not to be left alone.
 They are rarely aggressive and respond well to strangers.
 Many greyhounds will do well with children.
-Greyhound enthusiasts everywhere can tell you how lovely and rewarding it is to have a greyhound.

 - Group: Hound